MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 ### Use the Power BI automation tools extension

 The Power BI automation tools extension is an [open source](https://github.com/microsoft/powerbi-azure-pipelines-extensions) Azure DevOps extension that provides a range of deployment pipelines operations that can be performed in Azure DevOps.
-The extension eliminates the need for using APIs or scripts to manage pipelines.
+The extension eliminates the need for APIs or scripts to manage pipelines.
 Each operation can be used individually to perform a task, such as creating a pipeline.
 Operations can be used together in an Azure DevOps pipeline to create a more complex scenario, such as creating a pipeline, assigning a workspace to the pipeline, adding users, and deploying.

 After you add the [Power BI automation tools](https://marketplace.visualstudio.com/items?itemName=ms-pbi-api.pbi-automation-tools) extension to DevOps, you need to create a service connection.
 The following connections are available:

-* **Service principal** (recommended) - This connection authenticates using a [service principal](./../developer/embedded/embed-service-principal.md) and requires the Azure AD app’s secret and application ID.
-When using this option, verify that the [Power BI service admin settings](./../developer/embedded/embed-service-principal.md#step-3---enable-the-power-bi-service-admin-settings) for the service principal are enabled.
+* **Service principal** (recommended) - This connection authenticates by using a [service principal](./../developer/embedded/embed-service-principal.md) and requires the Azure AD app’s secret and application ID.
+When you use this option, verify that the [Power BI service admin settings](./../developer/embedded/embed-service-principal.md#step-3---enable-the-power-bi-service-admin-settings) for the service principal are enabled.

 * **Username and password** – Configured as a generic service connection with a username and a password.
 This connection method doesn’t support multi-factor authentication.
-Microsoft recommends using the service principal connection method as it doesn’t require storing user credentials on Azure DevOps.
+We recommend that you use the service principal connection method because it doesn’t require storing user credentials on Azure DevOps.

 >[!NOTE]
 >The Power BI automation tools extension uses an Azure DevOps service connection to store credentials.
 For more information, see [How we store your credentials for Azure DevOps Services](/azure/devops/organizations/security/credential-storage).

-Once you enable a service connection for your Azure DevOps Power BI automation tools, you can [create pipeline tasks](/azure/devops/extend/develop/add-build-task).
+After you enable a service connection for your Azure DevOps Power BI automation tools, you can [create pipeline tasks](/azure/devops/extend/develop/add-build-task).
 The extension includes the following deployment pipelines tasks:

 * Create a new pipeline